Home

 Affectionately and respectfully, in Lindsborg and at Bethany, many referred to my Uncle and greeted him as Pop Deere!

-Emil was a fixture of Bethany College for 67 years, serving in a variety of administrative and academic positions.
+Emil was a fixture of Bethany College for 67 years, serving in a variety of top level administrative and academic positions.
 He was "the source" from whom all generations of the Bethany College family could come regarding the history of the inner workings of the College.
 He was seen then as the link connecting Bethany's past to her present.
-Emil's unusually long relationship with the College began with its founding father, Swedish American Dr. Rev. Carl A. Swensson who called on him through his father Charles Deere to come to Bethany in 1899.
-(Swensson was a close personal friend of Charles Deere from the early Moline and Rock Island Augustana Illinois days when Emil's father was working for John Deere as a foreman in his company.
+Emil's unusually long relationship with the College began with its founding father, Swedish American Rev. Dr. Carl A. Swensson, who called on him through his father Charles Deere to come to Bethany in 1899.
+(Swensson was a close personal friend of Charles Deere from the early Moline and Rock Island Augustana Illinois days when Emil's father was working for John Deere as a foreman at his Plow Company.
 This was the time that Emil's father's surname of Olsson was changed to Deere as offered by his boss John Deere.)

-Emil was a fixture of Bethany College for 67 years, serving in a variety of administrative and academic positions.
+Emil was a fixture of Bethany College for 67 years, serving in a variety of top level administrative and academic positions.
 He was "the source" from whom all generations of the Bethany College family could come regarding the history of the inner workings of the College.
 He was seen then as the link connecting Bethany's past to her present.
-Emil's unusually long relationship with the College began with its founding father, Swedish American Dr. Rev. Carl A. Swensson who called on him through his father Charles Deere to come to Bethany in 1899.
-(Swensson was a close personal friend of Charles Deere from the early Moline and Rock Island Augustana Illinois days when Emil's father was working for John Deere as a foreman in his company.
+Emil's unusually long relationship with the College began with its founding father, Swedish American Rev. Dr. Carl A. Swensson, who called on him through his father Charles Deere to come to Bethany in 1899.
+(Swensson was a close personal friend of Charles Deere from the early Moline and Rock Island Augustana Illinois days when Emil's father was working for John Deere as a foreman at his Plow Company.
 This was the time that Emil's father's surname of Olsson was changed to Deere as offered by his boss John Deere.)

 Emil, Nina, Lois, Frances and Melinda